Frequently Asked Questions

 Whether you’re looking to help hands-on, off-site or with special projects, you may have questions about what volunteering with us is all about.
 Here are the answers to the most frequently asked questions:

 Our interactive volunteer application can be found on our website under our Become a Volunteer page.
 The application will take you between 15-20 minutes to complete and cannot be saved mid-way, so be sure you are following it through to the very end.
 Due to the application’s interactive nature, it is not possible to physically mail it in.

-The Anti-Cruelty Society offers a variety of volunteer programs that include long-term, short-term and special projects opportunities.
+Anti-Cruelty offers a variety of volunteer programs that include long-term, short-term and special projects opportunities.
 All of our on-site programs require a minimal one-year commitment.
 If you’re not able to commit to a full year of service at this time, check out some of our other volunteer opportunities here.

-The Anti-Cruelty Society is Chicago’s oldest and most comprehensive animal shelter.
+Anti-Cruelty is Chicago’s oldest and most comprehensive animal shelter.
 If you love animals, and are looking for a practical way to help, then consider joining our team!
 There are many benefits to volunteering with us.
 These include:

 - Play an integral role in helping us care for and socialize shelter pets, while ensuring visitors have a positive experience.